-A review of the expectations for 2020/21, published in the 2019/20 Annual Report, shows that the company is exceeding the stated expectations for the result, which was an EBIT of DKK 8.5-10.0 million.
-This was achieved despite a very competitive market and thus increasing pressure from competitors and a financial year where the last half year has been marked by increasing prices for raw materials and freight.
+A review of the EBIT expectations for 2021/22, published in the 2020/21 Annual report and the revised adjustment to the expectations published 21st of September 2022 shows that the company is exceeding the stated expectations for the result which was an EBIT of DKK 21,5 - 22,0 million.
+This was achieved despite a very competitive market and a financial year with increasing prices for materials, freight and energy.